cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 ### What are the export files?

-Looking around the same folder, we are also able to find this `some_library_export.cmake` file, which has a lot more auto-generated code in it.
-Today, we don't care about most of this code, and focus on the relevant parts only starting with the creation of an `IMPORTED` library:
+Looking around the same folder, we can easily find this `some_library_export.cmake` file, which has a lot more auto-generated code in it.
+Today, we don't care about most of this code, and focus on the relevant parts only, starting with the creation of an `IMPORTED` library:

 <!--
 `CPP_SKIP_SNIPPET`